 Flowers: Pluck the petals.

-TIP: The most important thing is to have DRY herbs, petals etc. The presence of any water will allow bacteria to grow, and there’s nothing like mouldy essential oil to put you off natural DIY forever!
+TIP: The most important thing is to have thoroughly DRIED herbs, petals etc. The presence of any water will allow bacteria to grow, and there’s nothing like mouldy essential oil to put you off natural DIY forever!

 Method 1: With Heat